 The Philippines remains one of the countries most at risk from the climate crisis.
-While global warming is causing more extreme weather conditions and stronger typhoons, the country's unique geography on the ring of fire also makes it prone to earthquakes and volcanic eruptions.
-In 2022, the region of Abra was hit twice by powerful quakes, a magnitude-7.0 earthquake in July and a magnitude 6.4 earthquake in October.
+While global warming is causing more extreme weather conditions and stronger typhoons, the country's unique location on the ring of fire also makes it prone to earthquakes and volcanic eruptions.
+In 2022, the region of Abra was hit twice by powerful quakes, a magnitude 7.0 earthquake in July and a magnitude 6.4 earthquake in October.
 Meanwhile, severe tropical storm Paeng (international name Nalgae) unleashed torrential rains that caused floods and landslides across the country, hitting Mindanao's Maguindanao del Norte the hardest.
 Shell Pilipinas contributed to the relief efforts and disaster response of many such calamities in 2022 by providing food packs, water, hygiene kits and more to those affected.
-The Company will continue being a responsive corporate citizen and a steady partner of the Philippine Government and non-government organisations such as Philippine Disaster Resilience Foundation, Inc. (PDRF) and Benita and Catalino Yap Foundation Inc. (BCYF) in responding to and mitigating the effects of climate change.
+The Company will continue being a responsive corporate citizen and a steady partner of the Philippine Government and non-government organisations such as Philippine Disaster Resilience Foundation, Inc. and Benita and Catalino Yap Foundation Inc. in responding to and mitigating the effects of climate change.

-- 17 individuals received capacity building on Data Labelling Training - 1,500 pcs of 7-liter mineral water provided to families affected by Abra Earthquake - 500 relief food packes composed of canned goods, rice, water and hygiene kits have been provided to Tropical Storm Paeng relief operations in Quezon and Cavite - 639 families received relief food pack and hygiene kits in support to Looc, Mandaue fire incident - 1,500 families received relief food packs (900) and hygiene kits (600) in support to Misamis Occidental and Misamis Oriental December 25 flooding - 15 sites identified as Disaster Response Network pre-position hubs
+- 17 individuals trained on capacity building during Data Labelling Training - 1,500 pcs of seven-litre mineral water provided to families affected by Abra Earthquake - 500 food packs containing canned goods, rice, water and hygiene kits have been provided during Tropical Storm Paeng relief operations in Quezon and Cavite - 639 families received relief food pack and hygiene kits affected by Looc, Mandaue fire incident - 1,500 families received relief food packs (900) and hygiene kits (600) in support to Misamis Occidental and Misamis Oriental December 25 flooding - 15 sites identified as Disaster Response Network pre-position hubs